Life Narrative Research Group

 Kate Douglas is an Associate Professor in English, Creative Writing and Australian Studies.
 Her research interests include: childhood/youth and life narrative, the intersections of trauma and life writing, and developing methodologies for teaching life narrative.

-Kylie Cardell is a Lecturer in English and Creative Writing at Flinders University.
+Kylie Cardell is a Senior Lecturer in English and Creative Writing at Flinders University.
 Her research interests are focused in contemporary life writing and she has a particular interest in marginal genres and forms of life writing.

 Other Academic Staff: